simplyEngineering/ESP32-and-Horticulture/README.md

-# Employing microcontrollers (esp ESP32 and ESP8266) in a horticultural setting - a working example.
+# Employing ESP32 and ESP8266 microcontrollers in a horticultural setting - a working example.

 # The Project